llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/return-const-ref-from-parameter.rst

 bugprone-return-const-ref-from-parameter
 ========================================

-Detects the function which returns the const reference parameter as const reference.
-This might causes potential use after free errors if the caller uses xvalue as arguments.
+Detects return statements that return constant reference parameter as constant reference.
+This may cause use-after-free errors if the caller uses xvalue as arguments.

-In C++, const reference parameters can accept xvalues which will be destructed after the call.
-When the function returns such a parameter also as const reference, then the returned reference can be used after the object it refers to has been destroyed.
+In C++, constant reference parameters can accept xvalues which will be destructed after the call.
+When the function returns such a parameter also as constant reference, then the returned reference can be used after the object it refers to has been destroyed.